 - Endometrial tissue that grows outside the uterine cavity and difficults embryo implantation.

-The endometrial or uterine lining is, as the name suggests, the inner layer of the womb, where embryo implantation occurs.
+The endometrium is the inner layer of the uterus and is where embryo implantation takes place.

 - Endometritis